Singularity images are single files which physically contain the container.

-Having Singularity containers housed within a single image file greatly simplifies management tasks such as sharing, copying, and branching your containers.
-It also means that standard Linux file system concepts like permissions, ownership, and ACLs apply to the container (e.g. I can give read only access to a colleague, or block access completely with a simple chmod command).
+The effect of all files existing virtually within a single image greatly simplifies sharing, copying, branching, and other management tasks.
+It also means that standard file system ACLs apply to access and permission to the container (e.g. I can give read only access to a colleague, or block access completely with a simple chmod command).

 Creating a new blank Singularity container image

-Singularity will create a default container image of 768MiB using the following command:
+Singularity will create a default container image of 1GiB using the following command example:

 How big is it?

-Note the permissions of the image make it executable.
-Singularity images can be executed directly.
+Also, notice the permissions of the container image as it is executable.
+This is important in that Singularity images can be executed directly (as long as Singularity is installed on the host system).

 Increasing the size of an existing image

-Similar to the create sub-command, you can override the default size increase (which is 768MiB) by using the
+Similar to the create sub-command, you can override the default size (which is 512MiB) by using the –size option.

 Copying, sharing, branching, and distributing your image